Health Benefits Of Cinnamon Leaf Essential Oil: Better Than Cinnabon!

 Simply scrub your lips with a soft-bristled toothbrush for a minute or two – make sure that you’re gentle or you’ll damage your lips.
-Then add 3-4 drops of Cinnamon Leaf essential oil to a teaspoon of coconut oil.
+Then add a few drops of Cinnamon Leaf essential oil to a teaspoon of coconut oil.
 Then rub the mixture onto your lips.
 If there’s excess oil on your lips, simply kiss a tissue to get rid of it.
 This is especially great for use during those dry summers or cold winters and it’s sure to keep your lips feeling moist and healthy.

 Cinnamon Essential Oil For Hair Use

-If you haven’t made the shift to using natural products in your hair already – then you’re falling behind!
+If you haven’t switched to using natural products in your hair already – then you’re falling behind!
 Many people are waking up to the harsh reality that most of our shampoos, conditioners and hair sprays are loaded with toxic and ultimately damaging chemicals that can have really negative effects on your hair and even your health.
 The more drastic reaction to this is known as the ‘no-poo’ method.
 This means; not using any shampoos or products on your hair whatsoever.